neeteshdixit/agent/.planning/PROJECT.md

 # NEXUS AI

 ## What This Is
-NEXUS AI is a fully autonomous personal AI Agent designed to reduce mobile addiction and perform digital tasks on behalf of the user.
-It operates via voice and text commands, serving as a smart assistant, productivity manager, and digital brain.
+NEXUS AI is a privacy-first, fully autonomous digital operator that lives as a browser/mobile extension.
+It handles the user's repetitive communication (Email, WhatsApp), filters notification clutter, and manages complex digital tasks using Reinforcement Learning to adapt to user habits and daily data.

 ## Core Value
-"Human speaks once -> AI handles everything" — autonomous task execution to maximize human focus and minimize digital distraction.
+"Human speaks once -> AI handles everything" — reducing mobile addiction by delegating digital life to a private, self-learning agent.

 ## Requirements